twbs/bootstrap/docs/utilities/spacing.md

 group: utilities
 ---

-Assign `margin` or `padding` to an element or a subset of its sides with shorthand classes.
+Assign responsive-friendly `margin` or `padding` values to an element or a subset of its sides with shorthand classes.
 Includes support for individual properties, all properties, and vertical and horizontal properties.
 Classes are built from a default Sass map ranging from `.25rem` to `3rem`.

+## Notation

+Spacing utilities that apply to all breakpoints, from `xs` to `xl`, have no breakpoint abbreviation in them.
+This is because those classes are applied from `min-width: 0` and up, and thus are not bound by a media query.
+The remaining breakpoints, however, do include a breakpoint abbreviation.

-The classes are named using the format: `{property}{sides}-{size}`
+The classes are named using the format `{property}{sides}-{size}` for `xs` and `{property}{sides}-{breakpoint}-{size}` for `sm`, `md`, `lg`, and `xl`.

 Where *property* is one of: